wkoutre/react-native-payments/README.md

 </details>
 <br/>

-For a list of supported payment processors and how to enable them, see the [Add-ons](#add-ons) section.

 ### Dismissing the Payment Request

 Dismissing the Payment Request is as simple as calling the `complete` method on of the `PaymentResponse`.